 ‘In 900, he [Ahmad Nizam Shah] laid the foundation of a city in the vicinity of the Sena river, to which he gave the name of Ahmadnagar.
 So great exertions were made in erecting buildings by the king and his dependents, that in the short space of two years the new city rivalled Baghdad and Cairo in splendour.’

 Ahmadnagar would serve as the Nizam Shahi capital till 1600.
-The sixteenth century saw enormous building projects, including multiple palaces in the city, along with other cultural expressions, such as a proliferation of literature and painting.
+This period saw enormous building projects, including multiple palaces in the city, along with other cultural expressions, such as a proliferation of literature and painting.

 Several Sanskrit, Persian and Dakkani works were written in this period in the kingdom, and Sufis and Bhakti saints such as Shah Sharif and Eknath also operated in these domains.